 We'll now argue that unlike learning through simulation, learning through observation and learning through inference do not offer systematic ways of resolving warrant and attribution uncertainty.
-By "systematic" we intend to allow that sometimes, this uncertainty can be resolved by luck, or by brute external alteration such as a kind of re-programming, or even occasionally by a stroke of good reasoning or observation.
-But we hold that overall, neither observation nor inference are well-positioned for this role as compared with simulation.
+In using the word 'systematic', we intend to allow that sometimes this uncertainty can be resolved by luck, or by brute external alteration such as a kind of reprogramming, or even occasionally by a stroke of good reasoning or observation.
+But we hold that, overall, neither observation nor inference is well-positioned for this role as compared with simulation.
 This argument will therefore presuppose that the thinker already has a need for simulation because of warrant and attribution uncertainty; we'll take up the question of why a thinker would ever end up with this kind of uncertainty in Section 8.